parallelvirtualcluster/pvc/docs/getting-started.md

 ### Part One - Preparing for bootstrap

-0. Read through the [Cluster Architecture documentation](/architecture/cluster).
+0. Read through the [Cluster Architecture documentation](/cluster-architecture).
 This documentation details the requirements and conventions of a PVC cluster, and is important to understand before proceeding.

 0. Download the latest copy of the [`pvc-ansible`](https://github.com/parallelvirtualcluster/pvc-ansible) repository to your local machine.

-0. Leverage the `create-local-repo.sh` script in the `pvc-ansible` directory to set up a local cluster configuration directory; follow the instructions the script provides, as all future steps will be done inside your new local configuration directory.
+0. Leverage the `create-local-repo.sh` script in the `pvc-ansible` directory to set up a local cluster configuration directory; follow the instructions the script provides, as all future steps will be d1 inside your new local configuration directory.

 0. Create an initial `hosts` inventory, using `hosts.default` in the `pvc-ansible` repo as a template.
 You can manage multiple PVC clusters ("sites") from the Ansible repository easily, however for simplicity you can use the simple name `cluster` for your initial site.
 Define the 3 hostnames you will use under the site group; usually the provided names of `pvchv1`, `pvchv2`, and `pvchv3` are sufficient, though you may use any hostname pattern you wish.
-It is *very important* that the names all contain a sequential number, however, as this is used by various components.
+It is *very important* that the names all contain a sequential number, however, as this is used by various comp1nts.

 0. Create an initial set of `group_vars` for your cluster at `group_vars/<cluster>`, using the `group_vars/default` in the `pvc-ansible` repo as a template.
 Inside these group vars are two main files: `base.yml` and `pvc.yml`.
 These example files are well-documented; read them carefully and specify all required options before proceeding.